-Taum Sauk Mountain State Park is where you hike to the highest point in the state and highest wet weather waterfall and continue down to the rock formation of Devil’s Tollgate.
+Taum Sauk Mountain State Park is where you hike to the highest point in the state and highest wet weather waterfall and can continue down to the rock formation of Devil’s Tollgate.

 About Taum Sauk Mountain